Meet the taxi driver putting girls’ safety before money

 Araffa, a young mother campaigning for girls in Nairobi, says, “The biggest problem in my community is gender-based violence.
 Many girls are oppressed, beaten and forced to have sex with their husbands.
 Women are being disgraced.
 They’re not given the same chances as men.”

-But Cosmas refuses to participate in the violence.
+But Cosmas knows the violence is unacceptable.
 He is one of many taxi drivers who has received training from Plan International’s Safer Cities program.
-The training aims to empower girls, boys, young women and men to affect the change they want to see in their communities, campaign for gender equality, promote girls’ safety, and prevent and report harassment and assault.
+The training aims to support children and young people to create the change they want to see in their communities, campaign for gender equality, promote girls’ safety, and prevent and report harassment and assault.

-Now, Cosmas is ensuring that girls are aware of all the risks when using public transportation, especially since violence is escalating during the COVID-19 crisis.
+Now, Cosmas is ensuring that girls are aware of all the risks when using public transportation, especially since violence escalated with the COVID-19 crisis.

 “I take it upon myself to advise the girls I interact with on how to best stay safe during this time and which routes they should avoid,” he says.
 “I place the safety of girls first, before money.”